ConceptCodes/so-arm-scratch-playground/README.md

 # SO-ARM Scratch Programming Interface

 A kid-friendly visual programming interface for the SO-ARM101 robot arm using block-based programming similar to Scratch.
+Inspired by [Bambot](https://bambot.org).

 ## Features